 - Therapy, such as anger management therapy, therapy for substance abuse, or cognitive behavioral therapy

-- Medications, which may include antipsychotic medications or medication for other mental health disorders
+- Medications prescribed by an in-person or online psychiatrist, which may include antipsychotic medications or medication for other mental health disorders

 How To Cope With Someone Who’s A Sociopath